GoogleCloudPlatform/spinnaker-for-gcp/samples/helloworldwebapp/install_helloworld_webapp.md

 * **Deploy to Staging**

-  This triggers on a newly pushed GCR image, and Blue/Green deploys the image to the **helloworldwebapp-staging** namespace.
+  This triggers on a newly pushed GCR image, and deploys the image to the **helloworldwebapp-staging** namespace.
 It then runs a validation job to check the health status of the service.
-On success, the old replicaset is deleted.

 * **Deploy to Production**

-  This starts on a successful **Deploy to Staging** run and also Blue/Green deploys the tested image to **helloworldwebapp-prod** namespace.
+  This starts on a successful **Deploy to Staging** run and Blue/Green deploys the tested image to **helloworldwebapp-prod** namespace.
 It then runs the health validation job.

+  On success, the old replicaset is scaled down after a 5 minute wait period.

+  On failure, the old replicaset is re-enabled and the new replicaset is disabled.
+A Pub/Sub notification of the failure is sent via the preconfigured Pub/Sub publisher.

 You can navigate to your Spinnaker UI to see these pipelines.